leonardlohky/covid_sql/readme.md

 5) After that, simply run the process and the data will be imported into the "Covid_Database" in SSSMS.
 Do this for both Excel files

+## Run SQL script
+The SQL script is located in `covid_sql_project/scripts/covid_queries.sql`.
+Open the sql file in SSMS and execute the query lines accordingly.

 ## Acknowledgement
 This project is done based on the tutorial by Alex the Analyst, his Youtube tutorial video can be found here: https://www.youtube.com/watch?v=qfyynHBFOsM&t=886s